rosanafcunha/website_rosanafcunha/content/post/microct/index.md

 ---
-title: First time using micro-computed tomography (μCT)
-date: 2017-11-01T03:00:00.000Z
-summary: >-
+reading_time: false
-  Using the micro-computed tomography to observe how the plates that form the sea star body wall connect to each other and affect their phenotype.
+summary: Using the micro-computed tomography to observe how the plates that form the sea star body wall connect to each other and affect their phenotype.
-draft: false
-featured: false
 authors:
   - Rosana Cunha
+date: 2017-11-01T03:00:00.000Z
+profile: false
+comments: false
+title: First time using micro-computed tomography (μCT)
 image:
-  filename: featured.jpg
+  caption: ""
-  focal_point: Smart
+  focal_point: ""
+  placement: 2
-  preview_only: false
+  preview_only: true
 ---

 ---